How to get more calcium into your diet to avoid a calcium deficiency that could have many negative effects on your body is really not that hard.

 Lots of sugar from sugary pies, cakes, soda, candy, etc.

-Even without calcium antagonists, there's a limit as to how much of this mineral can be absorbed by your body.
+Even without the calcium antagonists, there's a limit as to how much of this mineral can be absorbed by your body.
 You can increase your odds by following some tips on how to get more calcium.

 Dividing your intake of calcium throughout the day will help to ensure better absorption.
 Consuming more than

-the RDA - preferably from foods - will create a level of safety.
+the RDA - preferably from foods will create a level of safety.

 What is the Calcium RDA?